Seagate/cortx-hare/README.md

 Hare is an experiment in
 [Social Architecture](https://www.youtube.com/watch?v=uj-li0LO_2g),
 disguised as a software project.

-## What Hare does?

 The scripts in this repository constitute a middleware layer between [Consul](https://www.consul.io/) and [Motr](https://github.com/Seagate/cortx-motr) services.

 Their responsibilities:
 1. Configures components of the distributed Motr object store.